[If you can't see the image than click the title]

 I AM saying that you might not be as well.

-Alright, poor attempt at artistry over, the message is fairly simple: human perception is subjective.
+Alright, artistry over, the message is fairly simple: human perception is subjective.

 Note what I didn’t say: I didn’t say that universal reality is subjective, but rather that the human ability to perceive it is.

 I realize that most people “know” this, but I wonder how many people actually “understand” this.

 I would say that one of the greatest detriments to comprehending this, is the inability to grasp the material nature of the human organism: a biological body, with a biological brain.
 It seems that somehow we (me) think that we are experiencing things around us as they actually are.
 If we step into a field and observe, the assumption is that we observed it with complete external validity (because we were there to observe it when the moment took place).
 The question isn’t whether or not a tree that falls in the forest alone makes a sound, but rather, whether an observer of the same tree understands the extent of what’s just taken place.

 Here is how perception works as I understand it.

 Stimuli around us stimulates our eyes, ears, nose, tongue, and or flesh in general.
 This stimuli is converted into electrical impulses (via the sensory organs) and transmitted to the mind, where it causes a reaction in varying regions, which in turn respond automatically by (in a nutshell) creating a mental interpretation, which is then sent to the part of the brain which houses the perceptable part of the human (the part which is comprehending this post right now).
 In fact, often, much of the stimuli picked up never makes it to the perceptible “person” as it is deemed irrelevant by the subconscious.

 What this tells me is that, if we are not aware that our subconscious can actively withhold information from us, we might be inclined to believe that we have the full picture.